Introduction

 Etiology

-Striae distensae are a form of dermal scarring associated with stretching of the dermis.
-They often result from a rapid weight change (gain and loss) or are associated with endogenous or exogenous corticosteroids.
-Proposed mechanisms relate to hormones, physical stretching, and structural alterations of dermal collagen and elastic tissue.
+Striae distensae are a form of dermal scarring resulting from the stretching of the dermis.
+They often result from rapid weight changes (both gain and loss) or are associated with endogenous or exogenous corticosteroid exposure.
+Proposed mechanisms include hormonal influences, physical stretching, and structural alterations of dermal collagen and elastic tissue.

-Adrenocorticotropic hormones promote fibroblast activity and increase protein catabolism.
-Pregnancy-related hormones may also contribute.
-Serum relaxin has been described as lower in women with striae distensae.[3]
-Deficiency of fibrillin has also been proposed.[4]
-Genetic factors are unexplored, except that decreased expression of collagen and fibronectin genes is reported to be associated with striae.
+Adrenocorticotropic hormones stimulate fibroblast activity and increase protein catabolism.
+Pregnancy-related hormones may also have a role.
+Studies have noted lower serum relaxin levels in women with striae distensae.[3]
+A deficiency of fibrillin has also been suggested as a contributing factor.[4]
+Although genetic factors remain largely unexplored, decreased expression of collagen and fibronectin genes has been associated with the development of striae.

 Epidemiology

-Striae distensae occur in pregnancy (43% to 88%), puberty (6% to 86%), and obesity (43%).
-Striae atrophicans follow medical conditions, particularly Cushing syndrome, and treatments, usually exogenous topical or systemic corticosteroids, or surgery.[5]
-Other associated diseases are Marfan syndrome [6], anorexia nervosa [7], various febrile illnesses, and chronic liver disease.
-Medications associated with striae include chemotherapy, prolonged antibiotic therapy, contraceptives [8], and neuroleptics.
-A positive family history is a risk factor for striae.[9]
+Striae distensae are commonly observed in pregnancy (43%–88%), puberty (6%–86%), and obesity (43%).
+Striae atrophicans are typically associated with underlying medical conditions, particularly Cushing syndrome, and with treatments such as exogenous corticosteroid use (topical or systemic) or surgical interventions.[5]
+Other associated diseases are Marfan syndrome,[6] anorexia nervosa,[7] various febrile illnesses, and chronic liver disease.
+Medications associated with the development of striae include chemotherapy agents, prolonged antibiotic use, hormonal contraceptives,[8] and neuroleptics.
+A positive family history is considered a risk factor for striae.[9]

-Striae distensae are more common in females than males and may be more common in certain races.
-In 1 study, Black women were found to have a greater number of striae than White women of similar age, parity, weight gain, and family history.[10]
-Striae can appear more prominent in dark-skinned individuals.
-During pregnancy, striae are more common in younger women than in older women.
-Several studies have noted a greater prevalence with large abdominal circumference and significant weight gain (due to fetal size or polyhydramnios).[11]
+Striae distensae are more prevalent in females than males and may be more common among certain racial groups.
+One study found that Black women had a greater number of striae than White women of similar age, parity, weight gain, and family history.[10]
+Striae may also appear more prominent in individuals with darker skin tones.
+During pregnancy, younger women are more likely to develop striae compared to older women.
+Several studies have linked higher prevalence to larger abdominal circumference and significant weight gain, often related to increased fetal size or polyhydramnios.[11]

-Another study reported that striae were more prevalent in smokers than in nonsmokers.
-Medical comorbidities like urinary incontinence and pelvic floor dysfunction are associated with the presence of striae.[10][12]
+Another study reported a higher prevalence of striae in smokers compared to nonsmokers.
+Medical comorbidities such as urinary incontinence and pelvic floor dysfunction have also been associated with the presence of striae.[10][12]

 Pathophysiology

-The pathophysiology of striae distensae involves the disruption of dermal connective tissue, particularly collagen and elastin fibers, due to mechanical stretching and hormonal influences.
-Elastases released from mast cells and macrophage activity are believed to be involved.[13]
+The pathophysiology of striae distensae involves disruption of the dermal connective tissue, particularly collagen and elastin fibers, due to mechanical stretching and hormonal influences.
+Elastases released by mast cells and macrophages are believed to contribute to this process.[13]
 Rapid skin expansion leads to structural damage in the dermis, while elevated levels of corticosteroids or genetic predisposition can impair fibroblast function and reduce collagen synthesis.
-Elastolysis of the mid-dermis is followed by a reorganization of collagen and fibrillin.
-This results in dermal atrophy and the characteristic linear, atrophic streaks.
-Inflammatory mediators are also believed to play a role, especially in the early stages, contributing to the erythematous appearance of striae rubrae before they evolve into hypopigmented striae albae.
+Elastolysis in the mid-dermis is followed by reorganization of collagen and fibrillin, leading to dermal atrophy and the formation of characteristic linear, atrophic streaks.
+Inflammatory mediators are also thought to contribute, particularly in the early stages, accounting for the erythematous appearance of striae rubrae before they evolve into hypopigmented striae albae.

 Histopathology

-Histopathology of striae rubrae reveals excessive fine elastic fibers in the papillary dermis with thicker tortuous fibers in the periphery, with perivascular lymphocytes, dilated dermal vessels, and edema.
-There is a reduction and reorganization of elastin and fibrillin fibers, and structural changes in collagen fibers, which are thicker and densely packed in parallel rows.
+Histopathology of striae rubrae reveals an excess of fine elastic fibers in the papillary dermis, accompanied by thicker, tortuous fibers at the periphery.
+Perivascular lymphocytic infiltration, dilated dermal vessels, and edema are also present.
+Elastin and fibrillin fibers show reduction and reorganization, while collagen fibers become thicker and densely packed in parallel rows.

-Histopathology of striae albae shows epidermal atrophy, loss of rete ridges, less vascularity, and densely packed, thin, and scar-like horizontal collagen bundles.[4]
-These striae appear similar to mature atrophic scars.
-Electron microscopy studies have also reported mast cell degranulation, macrophage activation, and elastolysis of the mid-dermis.[14]
+Histopathology of striae albae reveals epidermal atrophy, loss of rete ridges, reduced vascularity, and densely packed, thin, scar-like horizontal collagen bundles.[4]
+These striae resemble mature atrophic scars.
+Electron microscopy studies have also demonstrated mast cell degranulation, macrophage activation, and elastolysis in the mid-dermis.[14]

 History and Physical

-History may explain the appearance of striae distensae by association with stretched skin, for example, in pregnancy, pubertal growth spurt, muscular exercise, or weight gain.
-Inquire about topical application of potent corticosteroids or prolonged systemic steroids during the recent or remote past.
-If striae are widespread and none of these explanations are relevant, take a complete medical history and conduct a thorough clinical examination.[15]
+A detailed history often explains the appearance of striae distensae through associations with skin stretching, such as pregnancy, pubertal growth spurts, intense muscular exercise, or weight gain.
+Inquiring about the recent or past use of potent topical corticosteroids or prolonged systemic steroids is important.
+If striae are widespread and no obvious cause is identified, obtain a comprehensive medical history and perform a thorough clinical examination.[15]

-The initial striae rubrae are slightly raised pink or violaceous linear marks (striae rubrae), which fade over months to years to hypopigmented, atrophic, wrinkled scars (striae albae).
-The marks are perpendicular to the direction of skin tension.
-They fade with time.
-In pregnancy, they occur on the abdomen, breasts, and thighs (see Image.
+Striae distensae initially present as slightly raised, pink to violaceous linear marks (striae rubrae) that, over months to years, fade into hypopigmented, atrophic, and wrinkled scars (striae albae).
+These marks typically run perpendicular to the direction of skin tension and gradually fade over time.
+In pregnancy, striae commonly develop on the abdomen, breasts, and thighs (see Image.
 Striae Gravidarum Rubrae).
-In adolescents, they are common on the thighs, buttocks, breasts (females), and back (males).
+In adolescents, they are frequently seen on the thighs, buttocks, and breasts in females, and on the back in males.

-Striae rubrae are sometimes pruritic.
-Otherwise, striae are asymptomatic.
-Treatment is sought because of their unsightly appearance.
+Striae rubrae can sometimes be pruritic, but otherwise, striae are typically asymptomatic.
+Treatment is usually pursued due to their cosmetic appearance.

 Evaluation

-Authors have used various methods of assessing the type and severity of striae when discussing the efficacy of treatments.[16]
-These methods are not standardized or validated.
-Dermoscopy shows increased melanization in striae rubrae and reduced melanization in striae albae.[17]
-A biopsy is not necessary or useful for evaluation.
+Various methods have been used to assess the type and severity of striae when evaluating treatment efficacy.[16]
+However, these approaches are neither standardized nor validated.
+Dermoscopy reveals increased melanization in striae rubrae and decreased melanization in striae albae.[17]
+A biopsy is not typically necessary or clinically useful for the evaluation of striae.

 Treatment / Management

-Treatment aims to reduce redness, swelling, and irritation in striae rubrae and in striae albae, to increase collagen and elastic fiber production, improve hydration, and reduce inflammation.[18]
+The primary goals of treatment for striae rubrae are to reduce redness, swelling, and irritation.
+In striae albae, the focus shifts to stimulating collagen and elastic fiber production, improving skin hydration, and reducing inflammation.[18]

-- Many emollients and over-the-counter cosmeceuticals are marketed and used by pregnant women to prevent striae distensae or reduce their severity, resulting in considerable effort and expense, despite the considerable uncertainty of any benefit.[19]
+Despite limited evidence, many emollients and over-the-counter cosmeceuticals are marketed to and commonly used by pregnant women to prevent or reduce the severity of striae distensae.
+This often involves significant effort and expense, despite the lack of clear evidence supporting their effectiveness.[19]

-- Tretinoin cream has been reported to be possibly useful in striae rubrae when compared to a placebo over a 6-month period.
-Tretinoin may result in irritation, redness, and peeling, and should not be applied during pregnancy due to its pregnancy risk category.[21][22]
+- Tretinoin cream has shown potential benefit in improving striae rubrae compared to placebo over a 6-month period.
+However, it may cause irritation, redness, and peeling, and is contraindicated during pregnancy due to its associated risk category.[21][22]

-- Chemical peels using various acids have been used to treat striae.
-Efficacy is unknown.
 (A1)

+- Chemical peels with various acids have been used to treat striae, but their effectiveness remains uncertain.

-- Exposure to broadband ultraviolet radiation can cause repigmentation in striae alba, but is reported to have a temporary effect with loss of pigmentation within a few months.
+- Exposure to broadband ultraviolet radiation can induce repigmentation in striae albae; however, this effect is typically temporary, with loss of pigmentation within a few months.

-- Light and laser therapies have shown improvements in the appearance of striae, although it is uncertain which therapy is best, and at what stage (rubrae, albae) they should be used.[23]
-Several laser types (eg, pulsed dye laser) target vascular chromophores in striae rubra and are reported to reduce redness and swelling.[24]
-Fractional lasers (eg, Erbium-YAG) stimulate fibroblasts to produce collagen and elastin and can cause repigmentation in striae alba.[25][26]
+- Light and laser therapies have demonstrated improvements in the appearance of striae; however, the optimal type of therapy and the most effective stage for treatment (rubrae or albae) remain uncertain.[23]
+Several laser types, such as pulsed dye lasers, target vascular chromophores in striae rubrae and have been reported to reduce redness and swelling.[24]
+Fractional lasers, including Erbium-YAG, stimulate fibroblast activity to increase collagen and elastin production and may also promote repigmentation in striae albae.[25][26]

-- Light and lasers cause short-term erythema and edema.
-They should be avoided in darker skin types due to a greater risk of adverse effects, particularly transient postinflammatory hyperpigmentation and persistent hypopigmentation.
-Nonablative devices are safer than ablative lasers.

-- Radiofrequency energy devices emit high-frequency alternating electric current, producing dermal heat.
-They tighten the dermis, reduce wrinkles, and improve cellulite.
-Treatment promotes neocollagenesis, neoelastogenesis, and increased ground substances (proteoglycans) and should theoretically improve the appearance of striae.
-At least 1 published study has reported that treatment was well-tolerated and that the patients were satisfied with the results.
-A more recent advance has been the delivery of radiofrequency energy to a depth of 3.5 mm using a multiple-needle delivery mode.
-Anecdotal reports are encouraging, but definitive studies are lacking.[27][28]

-- Other devices used have included microdermabrasion [29], galvanopuncture [30], needling [31], pulsed magnetic fields [27], and ultrasound devices.[32][33]
 (A1)

+- Light and laser treatments can cause short-term erythema and edema.
+In individuals with darker skin types, these therapies carry a higher risk of adverse effects, including transient postinflammatory hyperpigmentation and persistent hypopigmentation.
+Nonablative devices are generally considered safer than ablative lasers for these patients.

+- Radiofrequency energy devices deliver high-frequency alternating current to generate dermal heat, which leads to skin tightening, wrinkle reduction, and improved appearance of cellulite.
+These treatment approaches promote neocollagenesis, neoelastogenesis, and an increase in ground substances (eg, proteoglycans), thereby theoretically improving the appearance of striae.
+At least one published study reported that the treatment was well-tolerated and that patients were satisfied with the results.
+A recent advancement involves delivering radiofrequency energy to a depth of 3.5 mm using a multiple-needle delivery system.
+While anecdotal reports are encouraging, definitive studies are still lacking.[27][28]
+(A1)

+- Other devices used for treatment include microdermabrasion,[29] galvanopuncture,[30] needling,[31] pulsed magnetic fields,[27] and ultrasound devices.[32][33]
+(A1)

-The effect of treatments is difficult to assess.
-For example, laser protocols use differing devices, fluence, pulse duration, spot size, treatment frequency, and treatment number.
-The utility of combination strategies is also unknown.[18]
+Assessing the effectiveness of treatments is challenging due to variations in laser protocols, which differ in devices, fluence, pulse duration, spot size, treatment frequency, and number of sessions.
+The benefits of combination therapies also remain unclear.[18]

 Differential Diagnosis

-When evaluating striae distensae, it is essential to consider a range of differential diagnoses that may present with similar linear or atrophic skin changes.
-Accurate identification of these conditions ensures appropriate management and helps rule out underlying systemic or dermatologic disorders.
+When evaluating striae distensae, it is important to consider a range of differential diagnoses that can present with similar linear or atrophic skin changes.
+Accurate identification is crucial for appropriate management and to exclude underlying systemic or dermatological conditions.

 Prognosis

-The prognosis of striae distensae is generally favorable, as they are benign and do not pose a health risk.
-Over time, striae often fade from striae rubrae to striae albae, becoming less noticeable, though they rarely disappear completely.
-While their appearance can improve, especially with time or certain cosmetic treatments, effective long-term resolution is uncommon.
-Psychosocial distress may persist for some patients, particularly when striae are extensive or located in visible areas.
-Therefore, prognosis often depends as much on cosmetic and emotional impact as on the physical presence of the striae themselves.
+Striae distensae generally have a favorable prognosis, as they are benign and pose no health risk.
+Over time, striae typically fade from striae rubrae to striae albae, becoming less noticeable, although they rarely disappear completely.
+Although their appearance may improve over time or with certain cosmetic treatments, effective long-term resolution is uncommon.
+Psychosocial distress can persist, especially when striae are extensive or located in visible areas.
+Thus, prognosis often depends as much on the cosmetic and emotional impact as on the physical presence of the striae.

 Complications

-Striae distensae are primarily a cosmetic concern and do not typically lead to physical complications; however, they can have significant psychological and emotional effects, including reduced self-esteem, body image dissatisfaction, and social anxiety.
-In rare cases, aggressive or inappropriate treatments—such as overuse of topical steroids, invasive procedures, or unregulated cosmetic products—can lead to skin irritation, scarring, or infection.
-Additionally, striae may occasionally indicate underlying endocrine disorders, such as Cushing syndrome, requiring further evaluation.
-Therefore, proper assessment and cautious treatment planning are essential to avoid harm and address any underlying conditions.
+Striae distensae are primarily a cosmetic concern and rarely cause physical complications.
+However, they can have significant psychological and emotional effects, including reduced self-esteem, body image dissatisfaction, and social anxiety.
+In rare cases, aggressive or inappropriate treatments—such as overuse of topical steroids, invasive procedures, or unregulated cosmetic products—may result in skin irritation, scarring, or infection.
+Additionally, striae can occasionally signal underlying endocrine disorders, such as Cushing syndrome, warranting further evaluation.
+Therefore, careful assessment and cautious treatment planning are essential to prevent harm and address any underlying conditions.

 Consultations

-Consultations in the management of striae may involve dermatologists for expert evaluation, diagnosis, and discussion of advanced treatment options such as laser therapy or microneedling.
-Endocrinologists may be consulted if striae are atypical, extensive, or suggest an underlying hormonal disorder like Cushing syndrome.
-Mental health professionals can also provide support when striae contribute to significant psychological distress.
-Interprofessional collaboration ensures comprehensive care tailored to both the physical and emotional needs of the patient.
+Management of striae may involve consultation with dermatologists for expert evaluation, diagnosis, and discussion of advanced treatment options such as laser therapy or microneedling.
+Endocrinologists may be consulted when striae are atypical or extensive or suggest an underlying hormonal disorder, such as Cushing syndrome.
+Mental health professionals can provide valuable support for patients experiencing significant psychological distress related to striae.
+An interprofessional approach ensures comprehensive care that addresses both the physical and emotional needs of the patient.

 Deterrence and Patient Education

 Deterrence and patient education for striae distensae should focus on addressing modifiable risk factors and promoting evidence-based preventive strategies.
-Physicians should advise patients on the importance of gradual weight changes, adequate hydration, and a nutrient-rich diet, particularly vitamins C and E, to support skin health and dermal elasticity.
-Caution should be exercised when prescribing topical or systemic corticosteroids, with clear guidance on appropriate use to avoid dermal atrophy.
-While no intervention has been conclusively proven to prevent striae, recommending regular moisturization and sun protection may help maintain skin integrity.
-Clear, evidence-informed communication can help manage patient expectations and reduce the pursuit of ineffective or harmful treatments.
+Physicians should counsel patients on the importance of gradual weight changes, adequate hydration, and a nutrient-rich diet, particularly vitamins C and E, to support skin health and dermal elasticity.
+Caution is warranted when prescribing topical or systemic corticosteroids, with clear instructions on their appropriate use to avoid misuse that can lead to dermal atrophy.
+Although no intervention has been definitively proven to prevent striae, recommending regular moisturization and sun protection may help maintain skin integrity.
+Clear, evidence-based communication is essential to manage patient expectations and discourage the use of ineffective or potentially harmful treatments.

 Enhancing Healthcare Team Outcomes

-Interprofessional communication is essential to ensure consistent messaging, prevent redundant or contradictory advice, and coordinate care when specialty referrals, such as dermatology, endocrinology, or behavioral health, are needed.
-By aligning efforts across disciplines, the care team can improve patient safety, reduce unnecessary interventions, address psychosocial impacts, and enhance both individual outcomes and team performance.
+Nurses play a crucial role in reinforcing patient education and monitoring concerns, whereas pharmacists provide guidance on the appropriate use of topical agents and caution against unproven or harmful products.
+Effective interprofessional communication among healthcare providers is crucial to deliver consistent messaging, avoid redundant or conflicting advice, and coordinate care when specialty referrals, such as dermatology, endocrinology, or behavioral health, are necessary.
+By collaborating across disciplines, the healthcare team can enhance patient safety, minimize unnecessary interventions, address psychosocial effects, and improve both individual outcomes and overall team performance.

 Media